Bayesian inference in high-dimensional models

 \subsection{Exponential family with a graphical structure}

-The representation of various graphical models as exponential families facilitates the inferential problem of graph selection and structure learning.
+Representing various graphical models as exponential families facilitates inference for graph selection and structure learning.
 Suppose $X = (X_1,\ldots,X_p)$ is a $p$-dimensional random vector and $G=(V,E)$ is an undirected graph.
 The {\it exponential family graphical model} (with respect to $G$) has the joint density (with respect to a fixed dominating measure $\mu$ like the Lebesgue or the counting measure) of the form

 for sufficient statistics $B(\cdot)$, base measure $C(\cdot)$ and log-normalization constant $A(\theta)$.
 Note that for the choice of $B(X) = X/\sigma, C(X) = -X^2/2\sigma^2$, we get the Gaussian graphical model